 Let there be N people in the economy, where individuals can choose to either work in a firm ("workers") or start a firm ("founders").
 Each person is endowed with 1 unit of labor.
 Each person is also endowed with some level of entrepreneurial acumen.
-The entrepreneurial acumen for individual i is $a_i \ge 0$, which is distributed f(a).
-The (endogenous) number of founders is E and workers is E, where E + L = N.
+The entrepreneurial acumen for individual i is $a_i \ge 0$ , which is distributed f(a).
+The (endogenous) number of founders is E and workers is L, where E + L = N where $\beta \in (0, 1)$ and $l_i$ is the labor employed.
+The profit maximization problem is

 Firms maximize profits.
 They produce with a decreasing returns-to-scale technology, and productivity depends on the entrepreneur's skill.
 These features allow for positive profits and a size distribution of firms in equilibrium.
-Specifically, a firm's output is where $$\beta \in (0,1)$$ and l_i is the labor employed.
-The profit maximization problem is $$\pi_i^ = \underset{l_i}{\operatorname{argmax}}[y_i - wl_i] \tag{2}$$ where the final good price is taken as numeraire (there is one type of output).
+Specifically, a firm's output is where the final good price is taken as numeraire (there is only one type of output).

-$$y_i = \alpha_i l_i \beta$$ (1)
+$$y_i = a_i l_i^\beta \tag{1}$$